flashshare/markdown-resume/src/sample.md

 #### PhD Application and vacation (5 months) `07/2018-10/2018`

-Preparing and submitting applications for PhD programs.
+Preparing and submitting applications for PhD programs in France.
 This time also included a brief period of vacation.

 #### Master program (6 months internship) `08/2017-07/2018`